 Here's another one taken from our front porch, looking up the street.
 See if you can identify exactly where the street is:

+We were completely afraid that this entire winter was going to be a big fat dud.
+Many of its early days saw temperatures of 40-45 degrees, so on the rare occasion the temperature dipped low enough to allow snowfall, it was quickly melted away.
+In fact, it has been quite some time sice we've had any snow of note; we purchased a sled for Charis last winter which she was completely unable to use in the year 2006.
 Now, though, we are enjoying--and I really mean that--a bonafide winter.
 It is a sign of a true northerner that when told by the weatherman they can expect temeratures well below freezing and a snowfall of several inches, they smile contentedly and say something like, "It's about time!"
 My personal feeling on winter is that I don't mind it as long as everything is frosted in white.
 When it's just cold and dead and grey, well, that I can do without, thank you very much.

 So last Sunday, we went to Abe's parents' house to belatedly celebrate his mom's birthday.
 We had a great winter meal (chicken broccoli alfredo and garlic bread, angel food cake and chocolate angel food cake with three different ice cream varieties to choose from and a homemade raspberry sauce to top it all off, and homemade sparkling grape juice to drink), and then we bundled the kids (and grownups!) and turned to the outdoors.
 Abe's parents have a decent-sized hill for sledding--perfect for younger kids, but still fun for the bigger ones, so Charis finally got her first sled ride.